Is My Child Ready for Kindergarten?

 - Does he possess basic academic knowledge such as familiarity with alphabets, numbers, colors, shapes, positions (up or down)?

 - Does he possess good language and communication skills?

 Help Your Child Learn the Academic Skills He Needs

 The child needs to develop the small muscles in his palms and hand to do fine motor tasks like coloring, cutting, pasting, and holding a pencil.
 These are tasks that they will do everyday in Kindergarten.
 He should also do well with gross motor skills like hopping, jumping, running, climbing, kicking and throwing.
 Without these skills, he will not be able to learn and play with his classmates.

 The child needs to develop some self-help skills before entering Kindergarten.
 These include going to the bathroom and washing their hands; eating and drinking independently; taking on or off their coats and shoes; and blowing their nose and covering their mouth when they sneeze or cough.
 The child should have learned to do these things by himself at home before going to Kindergarten school.
 Learning to tie his shoes though is a skill usually learned by first grade.

 Need help in teling your child how to tie a ribbon or shoe lace?

-Ready to separate.
 One common scenario in the early weeks of school is the crying of kids who are going to school for the first time.
 They are experiencing separation anxiety.
 Though it is natural for kids to feel this way, if they are ready emotionally, they will learn to adjust and overcome their apprehensions as the school progresses.